There are several models of cooperative housing:

 Advantages and disadvantages of cooperative housing

 The advantages would certainly include easier management of the house than with a community of unit owners.
 Another significant advantage is clearly the lower price of cooperative housing and the absence of paying property tax.
 As a member of a co-op, you also have more control over who your neighbours will be.
-It is possible to exclude corporate membership in the co-op, prohibit members from renting to others, etc.
+It is possible to exclude corporate membership in the co-op, prohibit members from renting to others, etc. In general, the basic benefits of a cooperative include:

 Disadvantages of cooperative housing

-From the practice of the Available Advocate: Mr Jiří contacted us claiming that he had been expelled from a housing association.
-He had been expelled from the co-operative after his father died, he had not performed his duties as a member of the co-operative for many months, which he acknowledged, and he did not dispute the expulsion.
+We were contacted by Mr Jiří who claimed that he had been excluded from a housing association.
+The co-operative’s share had passed to him following the death of his father, Mr Jiří had failed to perform his duties as a member of the co-operative for a number of months, which he acknowledged, and he did not dispute the expulsion itself.
 However, he disagreed with the amount of the settlement share paid to him by the cooperative, which was determined by the cooperative only in the light of the existing membership contribution and not in the light of other factors such as the development of the market prices of the flats.
 The cooperative offered the membership share at around three times its value.

 We invited the cooperative to reconsider its position and calculation by means of a pre-action notice.
 In doing so, we referred, among other things, to the case law of the Supreme Court, which held that a cooperative share, with which the right to rent a cooperative apartment is attached, is an item in the legal sense that is commonly traded on the housing market and is perceived as a full-fledged alternative to ownership of housing units.
-A purchaser of a condominium share should therefore have a reasonable degree of certainty that the investment he or she has made in securing the housing (it is irrelevant whether it was Mr George or his late father) will be preserved.
+The purchaser of a condominium share should therefore have a reasonable degree of certainty that the investment he has made in securing the housing (whether it was Mr George or his late father) will be preserved.
 At the same time, there is no reasonable reason why a housing association should profit from the termination of its member’s interest.
 The housing association accepted the arguments in the pre-action notice and reconsidered the amount of the settlement share to Mr Jiří’s satisfaction.